michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0110.md

 - n: a large indefinite number
 - n: (in an election with more than 2 options) the number of votes for the candidate or party receiving the greatest number (but less that half of the votes)
 ### Family
+- plurality: pluralities+
-plurality: pluralities+;plural: pluralise, pluralism, plurality, pluralize, plurally, plurals;pluralise: pluralisation, pluralising;pluralism: pluralist, pluralistic;pluralist: pluralists;pluralistic: pluralistically;pluralize: pluralization, pluralized, pluralizes, pluralizing
+- plural: pluralise, pluralism, plurality, pluralize, plurally, plurals
+- pluralise: pluralisation, pluralising
+- pluralism: pluralist, pluralistic
+- pluralist: pluralists
+- pluralistic: pluralistically
+- pluralize: pluralization, pluralized, pluralizes, pluralizing
 ### Examples
 - Despite Clinton’s popular plurality, however, she lost several industrial states in the Rust Belt by narrow margins.
 - And at least Lincoln won a plurality of the total vote, beating the No. 2 finisher, Stephen A. Douglas, by 10 percentage points.